Bupivacaine liposome (Injection)

 - Liver disease, moderate to severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A nurse or other trained health professional will give you bupivacaine liposome in a hospital.
 It is given through a needle injected into the tissue at the surgical site (eg, foot) or into the nerve endings of the brachial plexus (nerves that conduct signals to the shoulder, arm, and hand).

 Bupivacaine liposome should cause numbness only to the area where it is injected.
 You may experience temporary loss of sensation or movement to the injected area for up to 5 days.
 This type of numbing procedure is called local anesthesia.
 It is not meant to cause you to fall asleep or become unconscious.

 Bupivacaine liposome injection (Exparel®) works differently than other forms of bupivacaine, even at the same dose.
 You should not receive another type of bupivacaine injection or another anesthetic within 4 days (96 hours) after the injection of Exparel®.

-It is very important that your doctor check your progress closely after you receive bupivacaine liposome.
-This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.
+It is very important that your doctor check your progress closely after you receive bupivacaine liposome to see if the medicine is working properly.
+Blood tests may be needed to check for any unwanted effects.

 Tell your doctor or nurse right away if you have the following symptoms with bupivacaine liposome: anxiety, blurred vision, depression, drowsiness, lightheadedness, nausea or vomiting, numbness and tingling of the mouth or lips, restlessness, ringing in the ears, speech problems, or tremors.

-Bupivacaine liposome may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Bupivacaine liposome may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat after receiving bupivacaine liposome.